Co-founders’ reflections on our first anniversary

 · The reaction to our launch film and winning at the Smiley Charity Film Awards

-For all the highs of this year, there have been challenges and the odd frustration along the way, but we’ve learnt from them and will take those forward.
-We can hand on heart say that these last twelve months have surpassed all our expectations.
+For all the highs of that first year, there were challenges and the odd frustration along the way, but we learnt from them and carried them forward.
+We can hand on heart say that our first twelve months surpassed all our expectations.
 We couldn’t be prouder of our team, what the foundation has achieved and the positive legacy we’ve created in Robert and Max’s memory.

 Take care,